Eloin-Centro-Automotivo/toolbox-backend/README.md

 ```bash
 python app.py
 ```

+## 📂 Insomnia Requests
+For greater convenience, an Insomnia file containing all the API requests has been created.
+This allows you to easily test the endpoints without having to manually configure each request.
+The file is named `InsomniaRequests.json` and is located in the root of the project.

+To use this file, follow these steps
+1. Open Insomnia.
+2. Go to `Application` > `Preferences` > `Data` tab.
+3. Click on `Import Data` and select `From File`.
+4. Choose the `InsomniaRequests.json` file from the root of the project.
+5. The requests will be imported and ready to use.

 ## 📌 Observations
 - **Database:** The application uses SQLite for simplicity.
 For production environments, consider using more robust databases like PostgreSQL or MySQL.